xando/buzzy/docs/index.rst

 Low level static page generator, with simple API!

-**Why to write use static sites generator?** There are many cases, when your website will be static and using dynamic pages framework like Django, Ruby on Rails, Flask, Sinatra would be a bit of overhead.
+**Why to use static sites generator?**

+There are many cases, when your website will be static and using dynamic pages framework like Django, Ruby on Rails, Flask, Sinatra would be a bit of overhead.

-**Why to write another static website generator?** Not really sure, yet!
+**Why to write yet another static website generator?**

+Not really sure, yet!

 Install
 -------

-Buzzy currently runs only Python 2.7.x and earlier versions of Python are not supported.
+Buzzy currently runs only Python 2.7.x and earlier versions of Python are not supported and Python 3 was not tested yet.

 You can install it from PyPi, by simply **pip**: